Have you ever wondered why you can feel so different in your workouts depending on the day?

 In the case of survival, glycogen could serve as the energy your body needs to fight or run.
 Now, this doesn't happen anywhere near as often as it did thousands of years ago ...
 But, you never know when you'll need the energy to act!

 That's why we still have glycogen, which we can now use to our advantage.
 For one, making sure we have plenty of it can support higher performance in fitness.
-During high intensity workouts and resistance training, glycogen is the body's main source of fuel.
+During high-intensity workouts and resistance training, glycogen is the body's main source of fuel.

 This also means you can deplete glycogen quite a bit during these workouts.
-That's why it can be pretty important to replenish this energy after you train.
+That's why it can be important to replenish this energy after you train.

 It not only helps with recovery, but also prepares you for your next workout.
 So, if you want to learn the right way to replenish this energy, you’ve come to the right place.